 The Gumotex Rush 2 (Innova Rush 2 for the American market) is the latest inflatable kayak with drop-stitch technology from the czech manufacturer.
 It is an open kayak that can be optionally equipped with a cockpit for 1 or 2 persons.
 In 2019 the kayak won an award for “Product of the Year” in the category Leisure and Recreation at the PADDLE EXPO.
 Reasons were, among others, the environmentally friendly production, the unique construction and the versatile applications.
 Since the beginning of 2020 the new inflatable kayak has been available.
-We have paddled it and will still test it on different waters.
-In the following article you will find our first impressions of the boat and see how it performs on a lake.
+In the following article you will find our first impressions of the boat and see how it performs on lakes and rivers.

 The inflatable kayak comes in a waterproof 100 l transport backpack, which is comfortable to carry for short distances to the water.
 Compared to last year’s backpacks from Gumotex, the shoulder straps have been widened, which increases the carrying comfort.
 The boat itself is in an additional transport bag.

 In the included backpack even the 2-person cockpit, including the cross braces, fits inside.
-The inflatable kayak itself weighs 15.5 kg and the cockpit with its cross braces and coaming rings almost 3.5 kg.
+The inflatable kayak itself weighs 15.5 kg / 34.2 lbs and the cockpit with its cross braces and coaming rings almost 3.5 kg / 7.7 lbs.

-The complete paddling equipment (2 life jackets, 2 double-bladed paddles and a pump) does not fit into the backpack.
+The complete paddling equipment (2 life jackets, 2 double-bladed paddles and an air pump) does not fit into the backpack.
 Here you will need a larger Gumotex backpack (135 L) or the Ortlieb X-Tremer (150 L).
 Alternatively, you can transport the accessories in an additional backpack or carrying bag.

-The seats and footrests are placed inside before the boat is inflated.
-Both elements look very well made and the footrests are inflated by mouth.
+The seats and inflatable footrests are placed inside before the boat is inflated.
+Both elements look very well made.
 Typically the footrests from Gumotex have a strap in the middle for fastening.
 However, the footrests of the Rush have two straps on each side and so they cannot slip away to the left or right.

-Also included is a skeg for an improved directional stability, which can be attached to the bottom of the boat before inflating the floor chamber.
-The attachment of the seats, footrests and the skeg was pretty straight foward.
+Also included is a fin for an improved directional stability, which can be attached to the bottom of the boat before inflating the floor chamber.
+The attachment of the seats, footrests and the fin was pretty straight foward.

 Gumotex is actually known for its boats with bright colours.
 The Rush is designed in a simple grey and black.
 Once unfolded the kayak reminds us of the Gumotex Seawave, only that it is a little shorter.
-Nevertheless, we tink the length of 420 cm and width of 81 cm are really good values for a for a 2-person inflatable kayak, which also attracts demanding solo touring paddlers who wants to paddle this kayak alone
+Nevertheless, we tink the length of 420 cm / 13’8” and width of 81 cm / 2’7” are really good values for a for a 2-person inflatable kayak, which also attracts demanding solo touring paddlers who wants to paddle this kayak alone.

-The Drop-Stitch floor must be inflated up to 0.5 bar and the side walls up to 0.25 bar.
+The Drop-Stitch floor must be inflated up to 0.5 bar / 7.25 PSI and the side walls up to 0.25 bar / 3.6 PSI.
 To check the correct air pressure, we recommend an air pump with pressure gauge or a separate pressure gauge for push-push valves.

-With a maximum load limit of 195 kg, the Rush has the lowest load capacity compared to other Gumotex inflatable kayaks with similar dimensions.
+With a maximum load limit of 195 kg / 430 lbs, the Rush has the lowest load capacity compared to other Gumotex inflatable kayaks with similar dimensions.
 Two heavier paddlers with luggage will very quickly reach the limits of the boat.
-A Gumotex Solar with similar dimensions has a load limit of 270 kg.
+A Gumotex Solar with similar dimensions has a load limit of 270 kg / 595 lbs.